citp/privacy-policy-historical/i/in/int/intomartgfk.nl.md

-> *The following text is extracted and transformed from the intomartgfk.nl privacy policy that was archived on 2016-12-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161203150144id_/http%3A//www.gfk.com/nl/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the intomartgfk.nl privacy policy that was archived on 2017-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170615200423id_/http%3A//www.gfk.com/nl/privacy) for the most accurate reproduction.*

 # Privacy | GfK Netherlands

 Effective date: October 5, 2012
-Last revised: 5 October 2016
+Last revised: January 6, 2017

 GfK respects the privacy of visitors to its websites.
 This privacy policy ("Privacy Policy") explains how we collect, use, disclose and protect personal data (“Personal Data”) submitted through this website.